-Put the lentils and the rest of the ingredients in the pan, stir well, and simmer for 10-12 minutes, until the curry has thickened a little.
+Put the lentils into the pan with 400 g Chopped tomatoes, 400 ml Light coconut milk, 2 tablespoon Mango chutney and 100 ml Vegetable stock, stir well, and simmer for 10-12 minutes, until the curry has thickened a little.
 You may need to add a little extra stock if it starts getting too thick.

 Feel free to change the vegetables that you use, just make sure that they are all chopped to a similar size to ensure even cooking times.

 Add a green veggie boost to this curry by stirring in some spinach a couple of minutes before the end.

 You can save yourself even more time by using canned lentils - this would make this curry ready in just 15 minutes.